PaulRaatschen/Plan-Merging-Project-Sauerbrei-Raatschen/README.md

 ## About

-Student Project at the University of Potsdam about multi agent path finding in ASP (Answer Set Programming) using the [asprilo](https://potassco.org/asprilo/) framework by [potassco].
+Student Project at the University of Potsdam about multi agent path finding in ASP (Answer Set Programming) using the [asprilo](https://potassco.org/asprilo/) framework.

 ## Directories